sjbennett123/polarlarp/content/past_writeups/202210/the_changed_ones/roles/durmac.md

 weapons: none
 props:
   - a book with feathered Quill to take notes
-  - copy of the Accords of the Fist
+  - Copy of the Accords of the Fist
 costuming:
   - Dwarf Beard
   - Noble Clothing